Commitment to Faculty Success and Belonging

-One of the University of Arizona’s distinctive strengths is advancing Inclusive Excellence via equal opportunity, diversity, and inclusion as outlined in the University of Arizona’s Purpose and Values.
-It is a time for action on equity and diverse representation.
+One of the University of Arizona’s six core values is inclusion, as outlined in its Mission, Purpose and Values.
 Faculty Affairs honors that commitment by recognizing the Indigenous lands on which we are privileged to teach and learn, those of the Tohono O’odham and the Pascua Yaqui.
-We honor the responsibility of being both a Land Grant Institution and a Hispanic Serving Institution.
+We also honor the responsibility of being both a Land Grant Institution and a Hispanic Serving Institution.

-Innovation, critical thinking, and problem-solving are greatly enhanced in a diverse and inclusive academic community.
-In Faculty Affairs we create, develop, and support institutional structures that lead to programs, resources, and services to cultivate faculty promotion and success in their scholarship, teaching, and service.
-We are actively engaged in partnership with leaders across campus to build affirming and inclusive systems for faculty advancement (see McNair, Bensimon, & Malcom-Piqueux, 2020).
+A thriving academic community is built on fostering a strong sense of belonging, which drives innovation, critical thinking, and problem-solving.
+In Faculty Affairs we create, develop, sustain and support institutional structures that lead to programs, resources, and services to cultivate faculty promotion and success in their scholarship, teaching, extension and service.
+Through collaboration with leaders across campus, we actively work to establish systems that advance faculty growth and advancement.

 Ongoing Campus Resources